szymon159/opengl-demo/README.md

 # OpenGL Demo
 ![Interface](opengl-demo/docs/sample.png)

 A program using OpenGL to present basic 3D graphics concepts.
-Created for Computer Graphics classes at the Warsaw University of Technology, based on learnopengl.com tutorial.
+Created for Computer Graphics classes at the Warsaw University of Technology, based on _learnopengl.com_ tutorial.

 ## Technology
 Application written in C++, utilizing _OpenGL_ and _Assimp_ libraries.

-Additional dependencies libraries used are: _glfw_ and _zlib_.
+Additional dependencies libraries are: _glfw_ and _zlib_.

 ## About
 Application presents some basic 3D graphics effects with lighting and shading effects implemented with OpenGL library.